Spartan Engineers Train to Clear Obstacles on the Battlefield

 |0

-This work, Spartan Engineers Train to Clear Obstacles on the Battlefield [Image 3 of 3], by SGT Andrew Winchell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Spartan Engineers Train to Clear Obstacles on the Battlefield, by SGT Andrew Valenza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT